Hallim Park Jeju Island: Essential Guide

 Where is Hallim Park?

-Nestled approximately 33 kilometers west of Jeju City, the park is a great day trip idea.
-The exact address is 300, Hallim-ro, Hallim-eup, Jeju-si, Jeju-do.
+Nestled approximately 33 kilometers west of Jeju City, the park is a great day trip from Jeju.
+The exact address is 300 Hallim-ro, Hallim-eup, Jeju-si, Jeju-do.

 Hallim Park ticket prices